gkwa/herm3/README.md

-How about we use a "Company" and "Department" scenario?
-This is a common real-world hierarchical structure that fits our use case well.
-I'll rewrite the problem definition and create a new code example to illustrate this.

-Problem Definition:
+### Summary

-We're exploring a common design issue in Go programming where nested struct initialization can lead to unexpected runtime panics.
+We're exploring a common design issue in Go programming where struct initialization with interface fields can lead to unexpected runtime panics.

-Our scenario involves two structs: Company (which will be our outer struct) and Department (which will be our inner struct).
+Our scenario involves two types: Company (which is our struct) and Department (which is now an interface).

-The Company struct has a method that depends on an initialized Department struct.
+The Company struct has a method that depends on an initialized Department interface.

-However, if we're not careful with our initialization, we may encounter a panic when calling this method due to a nil pointer dereference.
+However, if we're not careful with our initialization, we may encounter a panic when calling this method due to a nil interface value.

-This exercise will help us understand the importance of proper struct initialization and how to avoid such runtime errors in real-world scenarios like company management systems.
+This exercise will help us understand the importance of proper struct initialization with interface fields and how to avoid such runtime errors in real-world scenarios like company management systems.

 Now, let's create a new code example that demonstrates this problem: